|

 I sat down at Kathy's desk, being careful not to touch anything.
 Everything was lined up just so.
 You could have filmed a commercial for office supplies right at this desk.
 The usual papers were in neat piled in the trays on it.
 Legal forms, memos, even a pink employee performance review sheet where Kathy had given her assistant three outstandings and two exceeds expectations and recommended her for a bonus.
 Kathy's handwriting was neat and careful and her comments had sounded thoughtful.

+She seemed a little off her nut to me, but she was probably a nice lady.
 In Mr. Gottberg's office, the guys had started to take photographs of the crime scene.
 I looked up at Miss Thorne curiously.
 "Don't guys like Gottberg have corporate credit cards?"

 Miss Thorne looked pleased to be able to help.
 "Yes, of course, I'll go get on the computer in my office to see if Mr. Gottberg's has been used."